Bulletin #2320, Maine Farm Safety Program: Welding Safety on the Farm

 Arc welding includes shielded metal-arc, gas shielded and resistance welding.
 Only general safety measures can be shown for these areas because arc welding equipment varies considerably in size and type.
 Specific manufacturers’ recommendations should be followed in each area.

 Equip welding machines with power disconnect switches.
 Locate them at or near the machines so the power can be shut off quickly.
 Do not make repairs to welding equipment unless the power to the machine is disconnected.
-The high voltage used for arc welding machines can inflict severe and fatal injuries.
+The high voltage used for arc welding machines can inflict severe or fatal injuries.
 Do not use welding machines without proper grounding.
 Stray current may develop, which can cause a severe shock when ungrounded parts are touched.
 Do not ground to pipelines carrying gases or flammable liquids.

 Do not use electrode holders with loose cable connections.
 Always keep connections tight.
-Avoid using electrode holders with defective jaws or poor insulation.
+Avoid using electrode holders with defective jaws or poor or frayed insulation.
 Do not change the polarity switch when the machine is under a load.
 Wait until the machine idles and the circuit is open.
 Otherwise, the contact switch may be burned and the person throwing the switch may receive a severe burn from the arcing.

 Whenever cutting, always keep a fire extinguisher nearby.
 Never use a cutting torch where sparks will be a hazard, such as near rooms containing flammable materials.